MicrosoftDocs/entra-docs/docs/id-governance/scenarios/deploy-sap-netweaver.md

 ---
 title: 'Deploy SAP NetWeaver AS ABAP 7'
-description: This article describes how toset up a lab environment with SAP ECC for testing.
+description: This article describes how to set up a lab environment with SAP ECC for testing.
 services: active-directory
 documentationcenter: ''
 author: billmath